-It also includes all the legalities to protect you from any copyright violations.
+To make your blog legally compliant, it also includes all the legalities to protect you from any copyright violations.
 (In case the Guest Blogger Copies Content from any other site & pastes the same on your blog.)

 F. Single Member LLC Operating Agreement

-This Single Member LLC Operating Agreement is mandatory for you, if you’re the only sole owner of your blogging website (or any other business if you operate it solely).
+This Single Member LLC Operating Agreement is mandatory for you if you’re the only sole owner of your blogging website (or any other business if you operate it solely).

 Let’s suppose (God Forbid), your blogging business gets heavily fined due to certain legalities, and the fine you’ve to give is nearly $10,000.

 Without an LLC legal template, legal action will be taken against you, & that fine will be recovered from your personal assets like money from your bank account, your personal home, your car, etc.